EndritHasani01/NeuroPath/README.md

-# InsightPath AI – Python AI Microservice
+# InsightPath AI – Python Microservice

-This is the AI microservice powering **InsightPath AI**, built with **FastAPI** and driven entirely by **pydantic-ai agents**.
-It handles adaptive learning logic such as curriculum generation, personalized insights, and spaced-repetition reviews.
+This repository contains the Python service that generates adaptive learning material for **InsightPath AI**.
+It exposes a small FastAPI application which orchestrates a set of `pydantic-ai` agents to build learning paths, insights and review summaries.

+The code base is intentionally compact and the entire business logic lives in the `llm_service.py` module.
+All request and response models are defined in `models.py` and use camelCase JSON so they can be consumed by the Java/React clients without extra mapping code.

 ## Features